 Types of screening

-The DCSI Screening Unit conducts five types of screening assessment on behalf of employer organisations or those engaging volunteers:
+The DCSI Screening Unit conducts five types of screening assessment on behalf of employer organisations and those engaging volunteers:

 What type of screening is required?

 The type of screening required depends on the work or tasks the employee or volunteer is required to undertake in their role, and the setting in which they will be working or volunteering.
 Based on this:

 - In some cases, screening is mandated by legislation;

 - Where not mandated by legislation, a decision as to what type of screening is required is made by the employing organisation.
 Organisations may develop their own policies that require employees and volunteers to undergo criminal record checks and require screening as a condition of an employment contract.

 To ascertain what legislation (if any) applies, key questions to ask include: